Predicting electrical conductivity in bi-metal composites: Review of strength properties

 The main reason to study ARB instead of ADB is that ADB materials, do not necessarily have the desired shape and have been unreliable despite their initially good properties, i.e. fractured filaments are introduced during the preparation process \cite{Ding:2021,Carpenter:2022}.
 As we see from Figure \ref{fig:conduct_vs_strength_overview}, ARB materials have not achieved quite as high strength compared to ADB, but ARB has not been studied as long as ADB and researchers are constantly improving the former \cite{Ghalehbandi:2019,Ding:2021,Carpenter:2023a}.

 From Fig. \ref{fig:RTsimul_Vf_wsp}, we see that a volume fraction of 1/3 or less for the less conductive material is necessary to achieve electric conductivities well above 55\% IACS.
 Not surprisingly, many authors have thus focused on $V_f=1/3$, as shown in Fig. \ref{fig:conduct_vs_strength_overview}.
 Clearly, ARB materials need to become even stronger to meet the 1.5 GPa UTS requirement for the next generation magnets \cite{Dubois:2012,NRC2013}.
-In order to reach this goal, (one of) the currently most promising candidates, Cu/Ag, CuW, and Cu/Nb, would need to be made even stronger than the current highest results of 1.2 GPa reported by Ding et al. \cite{Ding:2021} for Cu/Nb.
+Our results and those from the literature indicate that Cu/Ag, CuW, and Cu/Nb exhibit conductivity and strength metrics that are closest to those needed for greater than 100T magnets.
+However a strength greater than 1.2 GPa (reported by Ding et al. \cite{Ding:2021} for Cu/Nb) still needs to be achieved while maintaining comparable electric conductivity (i.e. in order to move from the light-shaded into the dark-shaded area within Fig. \ref{fig:conduct_vs_strength_overview}).